amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. [#] Proselint has not been endorsed by these individuals; we have merely taken their words and implemented them in code.

-Our standard for including a new rule is that it be accompanied by an appropriate citation from a recognised expert.
+Our standard for including a new rule is that it be accompanied by an appropriate citation from a recognized expert.
 While we have no explicit criteria on what makes a citation appropriate, we have, in practice, given greater weight to works published by well-established publishers and those that are widely cited as sources of style advice.
 Though it has not arisen, our default in the case of conflicting advice would be to include neither pieces of advice.
-The choice of which rules to implement, is ultimately a question of prioritisation and preference.
+The choice of which rules to implement, is ultimately a question of prioritization and preference.
 Our guiding preference is make Proselint as generally applicable "out-of-the-box" as possible.

 But [#]_, we aim to have excellent defaults without hampering adaptability to user's personal preferences.
-We have designed Proselint to be positively customised by making its rule-set extensible.
-It can be negatively customised by using the ``.proselintrc`` file that allows selectively turning off different rule modules.
+We have designed Proselint to be positively customized by making its rule-set extensible.
+It can be negatively customized by using the ``.proselintrc`` file that allows selectively turning off different rule modules.

 Tables 1 and 2 list many of the rule modules that Proselint currently implements.